April 2, 2025

 After all, if you’ve lost your job, retirement savings is probably the last thing on your mind as you focus on covering essential living expenses.

-People who still have jobs may question the benefit of contributing in a time of market volatility and stock losses.
+People who still have jobs may question the benefit of contributing during a time of market volatility and stock losses.
 They may even be tempted to stop their contributions altogether until the economy recovers.
 This is how tough economic times can sometimes knock people off course when it comes to their financial goals.

 Before making any decisions to pause your contributions, take a moment and evaluate your financial situation.
 If you can afford to, keep contributing what you can – every little bit adds up over time.

-Shallow or deep, recessions can paint a tough economic picture.
+Recessions can paint a tough economic picture.
 But there are steps you could take to help maintain a sense of control and confidence over your finances in times of uncertainty:

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!